nssalim/scabble/README.md

 <h1>Dictionaries - Scrabble</h1>
 <h3>To process data from a group playing scrabble.
-Use dictionaries to organize players, words, and points.
+Use dictionaries to organize players, words and points.
 </h3>